feyman2016/michaellancaster/draft/2014-09-13-javascript-data-structure-algorithms-series-ep3-lists.markdown

 layout: post
 title: Ep.2 Data Structures and Algorithms with JS - Lists

-excerpt: Ok so let's start get into some topics we haven't been using in the usual JS world.
-Lists is what I'm going to talk about on this post today.
-Notice that this is a overview/start point for those that want to learn more about it and use on the future.
+excerpt: Let's get start and see how data structures can help us design better software solutions...today I'm going to talk briefly about Lists
 ---

 <div class="intro-series">